-Tap on a color to change the color for that type of calendar event
+Select a color to change the color for that category of calendar events.

 You can also revert back to the default calendar color by selecting the Calendar Default option.

-By default, Reclaim will only color-code events it creates—your synced calendar events, your Tasks, and your Habits.
+By default, Reclaim will only color-code events it creates.
 If you want Reclaim to color-code all of your events by category, select All Events below the color picker:

 Color coding past and future events

-Reclaim will color code historical and future events, and will update them when you change your color coding settings.
+Reclaim will color code historical and future events, as well as update them when you change your color coding settings.

 Tasks, Habits, and Buffer Time are color-coded for future events only.